Azure/secrets-store-csi-driver-provider-azure/docs/service-principal-mode.md

 > Supported with Linux and Windows

 1. Add your service principal credentials as a Kubernetes secrets accessible by the Secrets Store CSI driver.
 If using AKS you can learn about [service principals in AKS here.](https://docs.microsoft.com/azure/aks/kubernetes-service-principal)

     A properly configured service principal will need to be passed in with the SP's App ID and Password.
 Ensure this service principal has all the required permissions to access content in your Azure Key Vault instance.

     ```bash
-    # Client ID will be the App ID of your service principal
+    # Client ID (AZURE_CLIENT_ID) will be the App ID of your service principal
-    # Client Secret will be the Password of your service principal
+    # Client Secret (AZURE_CLIENT_SECRET) will be the Password of your service principal

-    kubectl create secret generic secrets-store-creds --from-literal clientid=<CLIENTID> --from-literal clientsecret=<CLIENTSECRET>
+    kubectl create secret generic secrets-store-creds --from-literal clientid=<AZURE_CLIENT_ID> --from-literal clientsecret=<AZURE_CLIENT_SECRET>
     ```

     **If you do not have a service principal**, run the following Azure CLI command to create a new service principal.

     ```bash
     # OPTIONAL: Create a new service principal, be sure to notate the SP secret returned on creation.
     az ad sp create-for-rbac --skip-assignment --name $SPNAME

+    # If you lose your AZURE_CLIENT_SECRET (SP Secret), you can reset and receive it with this command:
+    # az ad sp credential reset --name $SPNAME --credential-description "APClientSecret" --query password -o tsv
     ```

     With an existing service principal, assign the following permissions.